 Committed to providing an inclusive workplace

-As a Timewise, Stonewall Top 100, Disability Confident and Mindful Employer organisation, we are strongly committed to promoting equality and opportunity, investing in staff training and development, and supporting employees to balance their working life with other commitments.
+As a Happy to Talk Flexible Working, Stonewall Top 100, Disability Confident and Mindful Employer organisation, we are strongly committed to promoting equality and opportunity, investing in staff training and development, and supporting employees to balance their working life with other commitments.

 In 2019, we were again named as one of the best local authorities in the country for tackling anti-LGBT+ bullying by Stonewall, Britain’s leading lesbian, gay, bi and trans equality charity.
 We have also been ranked third in Britain in the 2019 Education Equality Index.

 We take great pride in creating a working environment that allows our staff to feel comfortable, confident and open about who they are.
 Along with our staff survey, we are always looking for engagement opportunities that will help us to achieve our objectives around diversity and inclusion.